 QUOTE: “When comparing … helmet versions with and without MIPS, we find that strain measures in all brain regions are reduced with the MIPS versions.”

 The following video gives a simplified explanation of how MIPS works.
 Well worth a watch.

 Even before MIPS technology existed, standard helmets have been tested for safety to help ensure that cyclists, bikers, motocross riders and other sports persons are protected from suffering head and brain injuries should they figure in an accident.

 However, current safety certification testing procedures only test a helmet’s capacity in reducing direct or linear impact but not rotational impact.
 It is also noteworthy that the impact of real-life accidents on a person’s head can be different from the impact produced during helmet safety testing.

 Perhaps it’s time for the relevant authorities to review their testing procedures to at least acknowledge the need to include oblique impact testing.

 The MIPS company provides that helmets with the MIPS feature can reduce the impact of rotational forces by 10%.
 However, they do not claim that MIPS-equipped helmets are safer than regular helmets.
-Nor do they say that MIPS helmets can reduce concussions or brain injury.
+Nor do they say that MIPS helmets can reduce concussions or the risk of brain damage.

-If the pioneers of the MIPS technology only say that MIPS only reduces the effect of rotational impact, and do not claim that MIPS-equipped helmets are safer than non-MIP helmets, then the question remains – is a MIPS helmet worth it?
+If the pioneers of the MIPS technology say that MIPS only reduces the effect of rotational impact, and do not claim that MIPS-equipped helmets are safer than non-MIP helmets, then the question remains – is MIPS worth it?

 This boy is hoping his Mom bought him the MIPS version of the helmet.